What Is llms.txt and Should You Create One? | SlapMyWeb

 Why You Might Want an llms.txt File

-Content creators, news publishers, and research organizations can use llms.txt to communicate licensing requirements.
-While enforcement depends on the AI company's policies, having explicit terms on record establishes a legal paper trail.
+Content creators, publishers, and research organizations can use llms.txt as a documented, public statement of how they want their content treated.
+Enforcement still depends on each AI company's policies, but having explicit terms on record establishes a clear paper trail that complements robots.txt directives.

 Future-Proof Your Site

-AI crawling standards are still being defined.
-Sites that implement llms.txt now will be ahead when the standard matures and AI companies formalize their compliance.
-Early adoption also signals to AI systems that your site is well-maintained and intentional about its web presence.
+AI crawling conventions are still being defined.
+Sites that implement llms.txt now will be in good shape as the standard matures and AI vendors formalize their behavior.
+Early adoption also signals that your site is well-maintained and intentional about its web presence β the same maintenance mindset that makes the rest of technical SEO pay off.

-- Do you want AI systems to cite your content in AI search results?
-(Most sites: yes)
+Do you want AI systems to cite your content in AI answers?
+For most sites, yes β citations drive referral traffic and brand visibility.

-Create a plain text file named llms.txt in your site's root directory.
-Here's a complete, production-ready template:
+Create a Markdown file named llms.txt.
+Here is a complete, production-ready template:

 # YourSiteName